 On another front, crowdfunding has not lost its panache.
 My resource page for nonprofits on this blog provides some helpful guidance for those wishing to embark on crowdfunding campaigns.
 If you are seeking a review of current crowdfunding platforms, you might enjoy this article by Larry Kim, CEO of MobileMonkey, “Top 10 Crowdfunding Platforms of 2018” (Inc. Magazine).

 I do not see crowdfunding becoming less popular in the months and years ahead.
 What I suspect is a growing number of major gift donors will invest more in crowdfunding campaigns.
 The traditional donor “donor pyramid” is being turned upside down.

 But as I have cautioned before, crowdfunding requires advance research, planning, scheduling, attention to detail, and continuous monitoring and communication, including well after a campaign attains its goal.
-Crowdfunding is not simply an easier way to raise money.
+Crowdfunding is not necessarily an easier way to raise money.
 And, many if not all of these above factors are involved in traditional major gift campaigns.

 Traditional major gift campaigns are not dead.
 I believe they will continue to be implemented – albeit with the use of new technologies to heighten their efficiency.
 These two forms of major gift fundraising will continue to co-exist.

 Last year, I predicted the nonprofit sector would see an increase in full-time, nonprofit data management professionals.
 To collect data, interpret it properly, to manage it across departments, and to continually make improvements for the benefit of the organization requires trained staff.
 But sometimes it also takes convincing nonprofit leadership that hiring data managers makes sense.